Last updated: October 17, 2023

 Time to hike.
 There are mountains to climb for views of the Brooks Range.
 There are lakes with drive-lines and tent rings and who knows what else.
 And everywhere is the possibility for wildlife sightings.
 We have a full day to explore and enjoy the Nigu.

 Another day on the river.
-The river has grows and gains speed as we cruise past tall bluffs and permafrost banks.
+The river has grown and gains speed as we cruise past tall bluffs and permafrost banks.
 The mountains are behind us and the views to the north are inspiring and expansive.

 Near the confluence with the Etivluk River there is a dragon’s-back shaped ridge running perpendicular to the river.
 The rock spires host nesting falcons and hawks and ancient hunters built small caves in the rock perhaps to store meat.
 Cloudberries abound and the ridge stretches endlessly to the west.
 If conditions permit we will spend a full day exploring along the ridge.